 Combine cornstarch and potato starch in another bowl.

-Gently add tofu to the marinade.
-To prevent breakage, tilt your bowl and baste the tofu pieces with the marinade.
+Add the tofu to the marinade and gently mix until everything is coated.
 Cover and let it sit for 30 minutes.
+Tip: to prevent breakage, tilt your bowl and baste the tofu pieces with the marinade.

 Combine all of the ingredients for aioli and set aside.

 After 30 minutes, add the marinated tofu to the flour mixture and toss until everything is coated.